joelharkes/data-structures/src/Stack/readme.md

 Stack is a simple data structure where:

 * push() adds an item in the front.
-* pop() takes of the last element added and returns it.
+* pop() takes of the last item added and returns it.

 This stack is iterable, meaning you can call `foreach($stack as $element)` in PHP but, it will start iterating in reverse order: